Rules & Code of Conduct

 Prizes

-Prizes will be awarded to the top two teams.
-The winning team will be awarded $2,500 (USD) to be split among the team members.
-The second place will be awarded $500 (USD) to be split among its members.
-Inrupt employees are not eligible for prizes.
-In addition to monetary prizes, the top two winning teams will have the opportunity to present their projects at the Solid World.
+Prizes will be awarded to the top two teams for each hackathon in the series.
+The winning team will be awarded $500 (USD). to be split among the team members.
+The second place will be awarded $200 (USD) to be split among its members.
+There will be an additional $500 grand prize for the team that gets the highest average point total across their top four highest-scoring projects.

 Ownership of Ideas

 Participants retain ownership of their ideas.
-However, by participating in the hackathon, developers agree to release their submission under the MIT License.
+However, by participating in the hackathon, developers agree to release their submission under the MIT License or Apache-2.0 License.

 Intellectual Property